Ayolowo64/Ayolowo64/README.md

 •	👯 I’m looking to collaborate with companies, organizations or even individuals to solve their business problems leveraging data.

+• 👯 I’m looking to collaborate with other data professionals to work on real world and make data driven decisions

+• 🤔 I’m looking for help with job opportunites

 •	🤔 I’m open for Entry Level Data Analyst Role.

 •	💬 Ask me about PowerBI, Excel which are my favourite Data Analytic tool